birdandhike.com logo

 Overview

-This trail leads into one of the deep, narrow canyons in the Red Rocks cliffs, climbing about 500 ft in 1.1 miles to a series of waterfalls.
+The Ice Box Canyon Trail leads into one of the deep, narrow canyons that cut into the Red Rocks cliffs, climbing about 500 ft in 1.1 miles to a series of waterfalls.
 The hike is delightful, but the trail and canyon bottom are rocky, so it is slow going and moderately strenuous.
-The canyon rarely gets full sun, resulting in perennially cool conditions, hence the name.
+The bottom of the canyon rarely gets full sun, resulting in perennially cool conditions, hence the name.
 High cliffs and water polished rock block further progress up the canyon.
-This hike runs up through Pinyon-Juniper Woodland vegetation and into the Rainbow Mountain Wilderness Area. where a few ponderosa pine can be found.
+This hike runs through Mojave Desert Scrub community up into Pinyon-Juniper Woodland community, and also up into the Rainbow Mountain Wilderness Area where a few low-elevation ponderosa pine can be found.

 Link to map.